DataDog/libdatadog/docs/RFCs/0004-crashtracker-design.md

 This is made worse by the fact that the collector operates in the context of a crashing process whose state may be corrupted, causing even seemingly safe operations to crash/
 The receiver interacts with the system in the following ways:

-1. Forks a new process.
+1. Forks a new process
     This can either occur eagerly, at process initialization or lazily, as part of crash handling.
     Both options have issues.
     - Risks to normal operation